DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

 Check with the previous command if the installation was successful.

 #### MacOS
-It should automattically ask you to install xcode command line tools if the git version check failed.
+It should automatically ask you to install xcode command line tools if the git version check failed.
 Follow these to install git.
 Alternatively you can install the command line tools including git by executing:
 ```
 xcode-select –-install
 ```